chriswu99aaa/shuaimin_blog/_posts/2023-09-29-NLP-Course.md

 * token learner: takes a row training corpus and induces a vocabulary
 * token segmenter: takes a row test, input sentence and tokenizes it according to that vocabulary.

+Repeat
+* choose the two symbols that are most frequently adjacent in he training corpus (say 'A', 'B')
+* ad a new merged symbol 'AB' to the vocabulary
+* replace every adacent 'A' 'B' in the corpus with 'AB'

+Split every word into individual character, and based on the frequency of co-occurance we merge these characters.

 ### N-Gram Language Models and Representations

 **Model:** an abstract representation of sth. in computational form.